-recalling Article IV of the Antarctic Treaty, the United States does not recognize any State's claim to territory in Antarctic and consequently does not recognize any State's rights over the seabed and subsoil of the submarine areas beyond and adjacent to the continent of Antarctica.
+recalling Article IV of the Antarctic Treaty, the United States does not recognize any State's claim to territory in Antarctica and consequently does not recognize any State's rights over the seabed and subsoil of the submarine areas beyond and adjacent to the continent of Antarctica.

 Similar notes followed from Russia, Japan, the Netherlands, Germany and India.
-[22] The wording varied slightly each time, but the position taken was identical.
-These six governments were all making general statements of a much stronger nature than the Australian request to make no judgement on the claim: they rejected the claim.
+The wording varied slightly each time, but the position taken was identical.
+In the "Introduction" to the final Summary of the Recommendations, the Commission quaintly describes these notes as "supporting" the Australian note.
+However, the six hostile governments were all making general statements of a much stronger nature than the Australian request to make no judgement on the claim: they rejected the claim.
 It was not a question of postponing consideration of the information by the Commission "for the time being", nor accepting another partial submission could be made "later", but the six were saying a delimitation of sovereign rights to the Antarctic continental shelf should never occur.
-Furthermore, they were not objecting just to Australia's claim, but to "any State's claim".
-In response, the Commission decided to establish a sub-commission and instructed it "not to consider the part of the submission referred to as region 2", which was based on Antarctica.[23]
+Furthermore, they were not objecting just to Australia's claim, but to "any State's claim".[22]